hhaidrr/notes/product-engineering/theories/option_theory.md

 We know that every algorithm have pros and cons.
 These pros and cons make it optimal for a set of use-cases while being sub-optimal for others.

-We know that in recursive problem chains, the con of one product becomes the oppurtunity for the next.
+We know that in recursive problem chains, the con of one product becomes the opportunity for the next.
 If this chain keeps going, we end up with many **options** of algorithm which each solve a certain problem on their own.
 However a set of algorithms which each solve a con from a sibling algorithm, together they cover a wider surface area of a general problem set.

 Often we say that we will use one tool for something and another tool for something else.
 They solve each others cons.
-However, the oppurtunity lies in unsolved cons.
+However, the opportunity lies in unsolved cons.
 Meaning there is a lack of alternative **option** to a given con.
 That is where the gap in problem coverage can be identified and *vertical* progress can be made.